NYULibraries/dlts-enm-tct-backend/documentation/docs/api/sources.md

 Field                                 | Type    | Description
 ------------------------------------- | ------- | -----------
 id                                    | Integer | Internal id and primary identifier of this page content.content_unique_indicator      | String  | Human readable identifier of this content block.
-Usually a combination of the Epub's internal ID and the Page's 'localid'.
-Used internally for deduplication. content.content_descriptor            | String  | Human readable description of the content's location content.text                          | String  | Full text of the page document.id                           | Integer | Internal id and primary identifier for each epub document.title                        | String  | Title of the Epub document.author                       | String  | Author of the Epub document.epub                         | String  | Publisher of the epub.
-See [All Epubs](#all-epubs) for note about consistency. document.isbn                         | String  | ISBN number for the book.
-See [All Epubs](#all-epubs) for note about sourcing. context                               | String  | Not used in Enhanced Network Monographs occurrences                           | List    | All the topics on this page occurrences[...].id                   | Integer | Internal id for this occurrence
+Usually a combination of the EPUB's internal ID and the Page's 'localid'.
+Used internally for deduplication. content.content_descriptor            | String  | Human readable description of the content's location content.text                          | String  | Full text of the page document.id                           | Integer | Internal id and primary identifier for each EPUB document.title                        | String  | Title of the EPUB document.author                       | String  | Author of the EPUB document.epub                         | String  | Publisher of the EPUB.
+See [All EPUBs](#all-epubs) for note about consistency. document.isbn                         | String  | ISBN number for the book.
+See [All EPUBs](#all-epubs) for note about sourcing. context                               | String  | Not used in Enhanced Network Monographs occurrences                           | List    | All the topics on this page occurrences[...].id                   | Integer | Internal id for this occurrence